LRAgent: Efficient KV Cache Sharing for Multi-LoRA LLM Agents: Methodology

 \subsection{Cache Similarity Across the Agents}

 We first demonstrate that, for the same context, differences in cache values mainly arise from the adapter output, which is small in magnitude (see Appendix~\ref{appendix:cache_norm}) but contains critical agent-specific information.
-Applying Equation~\ref{eq:multi-lora-forward} to the value projections, where the input $X_i$ corresponds to the hidden states obtained by running agent $i$ on a given context, Figure~\ref{fig:cache_cosim} and Table~\ref{tab:cache_cosim} show that the base cache $Y_{\mathrm{base},i}=X_iW_0$ remains highly similar across agents on the same context.
+Applying Equation~\ref{eq:multi-lora-forward} to the value projections, we let $X_i$ denote the hidden states obtained by running agent $i$, which exhibits high similarity across agents (see Appendix~\ref{appendix:input_cosim}).
+In this setting, Figure~\ref{fig:cache_cosim} and Table~\ref{tab:cache_cosim} show that the base cache $Y_{\mathrm{base},i} = X_i W_0$ remains highly similar across agents on the same context.
 In contrast, the adapter output $\Delta Y_i = X_i \Delta W_i$ acts as a largely decorrelated perturbation, with cosine similarity close to zero.
 With these small, decorrelated adapter output, the expected cosine similarity of the full cache $Y_i = Y_{\mathrm{base}, i} + \Delta Y_i$ is lower than that of the base cache, empirically by about 3\% on average, where concrete derivation is provided in Appendix~\ref{appendix:cache_cosim_bound}.
 This motivates sharing only the base cache, rather than the full cache, to better preserve the small but critical agent-specific contributions from the adapters.
 Otherwise, the discrepancy accumulates over iterative agent executions and can lead to a noticeable accuracy drop.
-We also note that the cosine similarity of the key cache remains above 0.98 on average (see Appendix~\ref{appendix:cache_key}), suggesting that value cache management is the key factor for preserving accuracy in multi-agent inference.
+We also note that the cosine similarity of the key cache remains above 0.98 on average (see Appendix~\ref{appendix:cache_key}), suggesting that value cache management is the key factor for preserving accuracy in multi-agent inference. we observe a similar pattern in other agent role configurations (see Appendix~\ref{appendix:agent_role}).